thanethomson/passwdgen/README.md

 # Generate a dictionary-based password and display its entropy info
 > passwdgen generate -i

+# Generate a dictionary-based password based on the given starting letters
+> passwdgen generate --starting-letters hello
 ```

 Some examples of **character-based** password generation: